Community Read

 ""

-2025 Aspen Words Literary Prize & Community Read
+2026 Aspen Words Literary Prize & Community Read

-The Community Read, presented by Aspen Words and the Pitkin County Library, strives to celebrate literature, unite readers around a work of fiction, and ignite meaningful conversation on the vital social issues explored in each year's Aspen Words Literary Prize winning novel and those nominated.
+The Community Read, presented by Aspen Words and the Pitkin County Library, strives to celebrate literature, unite readers around a work of fiction, and ignite meaningful conversation on the vital social issues explored in each year's Aspen Words Literary Prize-winning novel and those nominated.

 Book Distribution Party

-Tuesday, July 22 | 5:00pm-6:00pm | Dunaway Community Meeting Room
+Wednesday, July 15 | 5:30pm-6:30pm | Dunaway Community Room

 Wandering Stars by Tommy Orange

-Aspen Words Literary Prize 2025 Ceremony
+2025 Aspen Words Literary Prize Ceremony

 Enter Ghost by Isabella Hammad